-7.59 OMFED has started implementation of clean and Quality Milk Production Programme in the districts of Cuttack, Puri, Balasore, Sambalpur, Gajapati and Keonjhar district with a project outlay of Rs.704.43 lakh out of which Govt. will bear Rs.574.51 lakh and the balance amount will be borne by District Milk Unions.
+7.68 OMFED has started implementation of 'Clean and Quality Milk Production Programme' in the districts of Cuttack, Puri, Balasore, Sambalpur, Gajapati and Keonjhar districts with a project outlay of Rs.704.43 lakh out of which Govt. will bear Rs.574.51 lakh and the balance amount will be borne by District Milk Unions.
 So far 38 nos. of Bulk Milk Coolers have been established and 40,500 farmers have been trained.

-7.60 Under Revised Long Term Action Plan (RLTAP) OMFED has assisted 2662 numbers of farmers through 50 nos. of Primary Village level Milk Producers Cooperative Societies in the districts of Koraput.
-Malkangiri, Nawarangpur Rayagada and 15 nos. of Bulk Milk Coolers have been established.
-The total Milk Procurement in these areas has been gone up to 12000 liters. / Day from 5000 ltrs/day in 2004-05.
+7.69 Under Revised Long Term Action Plan (RLTAP) OMFED has assisted 2662 numbers of farmers through 50 nos. of 'Primary Village Level Milk Producers Cooperative Societies' in the districts of 7/17

+Koraput, Malkangiri, Nawarangpur and Rayagada and 15 nos. of Bulk Milk Coolers have been established.
+The total Milk Procurement in these areas has gone up to 12000 liters/ day from 5000 ltrs/day in 2004-05.